 Then, we define a function called

-is then used to define the interface.
+interface of the hardware block.
 In this first example, the interface is empty.

 Inside the top level function we declare a local function called

-meaning is that the function will be executed whenever the specified delay
+parameter.
+The meaning is that the function will be executed whenever the

 Behind the curtains, the